D. C. Fontana: Becoming a producer

 During the early 1970s, Fontana acted as Roddenberry's assistant on The Questor Tapes, but was not involved in the writing; she did however write the novelization.
-Fontana wrote a script for Roddenberry's Genesis II.
-She was hired as both story editor and associate producer on Star Trek: The Animated Series.
-Roddenberry was used as a consultant and not the showrunner.
-One of her tasks on the show was to receive pitches for episodes, which she would then relay to Roddenberry.
+Fontana also wrote a script for Roddenberry's projected Genesis II series.
+She was hired as story editor, associate producer and de facto showrunner on Star Trek: The Animated Series.
+Roddenberry (credited for the first time on a Star Trek project as "executive consultant") retained nominal creative control but relinquished most of his authority to Fontana while focusing on other television endeavors and lecture tours.
+Accordingly, one of her responsibilities on the show was to receive pitches for episodes, which she would then relay to Roddenberry.
 The series won the Daytime Emmy Award for Outstanding Children's Series in 1975.

 After that project ended, Fontana became the story editor on The Fantastic Journey (1977).
 Although it was soon canceled, working with Leonard Katzman led to Fontana writing for the Logan's Run (1977–1978) television series.
 She also sold stories to several other science fiction series, including The Six Million Dollar Man, Buck Rogers in the 25th Century, and Automan (although the latter never became an episode due to the cancellation of the show).
 Fontana wrote scripts with her brother for The Waltons and under her own name again for The Streets of San Francisco.
 One possibly apocryphal story involves Fontana's experience writing for Battlestar Galactica.
 She was reportedly so dissatisfied with revisions made to her script for "Gun on Ice Planet Zero" that she used a pseudonym; the story spread, resulting in other well-known science fiction writers refusing to work on the show.